GautamSMok/ReadOnlyElements/README.md

 }
 ```

-The list in above example will now allow to add any new Product object
+The list in above example will not allow to add any new Product object

 ### How to install